San Borja District: Population

-San Borja is the home of the "Coliseo Dibos".

-Government Institutions
+Government institutions

 Among the government institutions that are located in San Borja we can mention:

 Ministry of Defense

 The General Headquarters of the Army are located in San Borja.
 Often referred to as the Pentagonito or Little Pentagon, it is located in the southeastern part of the district.
 Its architecture is typical of that of the military government of the 1970s.
 The outer perimeter of 4.5 km is a very popular circuit for joggers and runners, and during weekends its adjacent streets are closed for jogging and other sports events.

 Museo de la Nacion

 The "Museo de la Nacion" is located on the north-west of the district on the corner between Javier Prado and Aviación avenues and very near to the National Library.
 It is Lima's largest museum.
 The building was initially constructed to be the Ministry of Fisheries.
 Its architecture is typical of the military government of the 1970s.
 It was later used by the National Bank but in 1990 was re-opened as the National Museum.
 The Museum comprises four floors of exhibitions, all in chronological order.
 The exhibition starts on the ground floor with pre-historical Peru and ends with the Inca Empire on the top floor.
 There is a very large collection of pre-colonial (before 1532) objects such as pottery, sculptures, mummies, textiles, weapons, tools, sacred idols and jewelry.
 A series of three-dimensional scale models and aerial photographs of the country's main archaeological sites and replicas of the houses, clothing and artwork in ancient Peru are exhibited.
 The main ancient Peruvian cultures like Chavin, Paracas, Moche, Nasca, Wari, Tiahuanaco, Chimu, and Inca are all represented and explained.
 There is a permanent exhibition of a replica of the "Lord of Sipan" tomb.
 Guides in Spanish, French and English are available.